-Man knoweth not the price thereof; neither is it found in the land of the living.

-The deep saith, It is not in me: and the sea saith, It is not with me.

-It cannot be gotten for gold, neither shall silver be weighed for the price thereof.

-It cannot be valued with the gold of Ophir, with the precious onyx, or the sapphire.

-Gold and glass cannot equal it: neither shall the exchange thereof be jewels of fine gold.

-No mention shall be made of coral or of crystal: yea, the price of wisdom is above rubies.

-The topaz of Ethiopia shall not equal it, neither shall it be valued with pure gold.

-Whence then cometh wisdom? and where is the place of understanding?

-Seeing it is hid from the eyes of all living, and kept close from the fowls of the air.

-Destruction and Death say, We have heard a rumour thereof with our ears.

-God understandeth the way thereof, and he knoweth the place thereof.

-For he looketh to the ends of the earth, and seeth under the whole heaven;

-To make a weight for the wind; yea, he meteth out the waters by measure.

-When he made a decree for the rain, and a way for the lightning of the thunder:

-Then did he see it, and declare it; he established it, yea, and searched it out.

-And unto man he said, Behold, the fear of the

-Lord, that is wisdom; and to depart from evil is understanding.

-And Job again took up his parable, and said,

-Oh that I were as in the months of old, as in the days when God watched over me;

-When his lamp shined upon my head, and by his light I walked through darkness;

-As I was in the ripeness of my days, when the secret of God was upon my tent;

-When the Almighty was yet with me, and my children were about me;

-When my steps were washed with butter, and the rock poured me out rivers of oil!

-When I went forth to the gate unto the city, when I prepared my seat in the street,

-The young men saw me and hid themselves, and the aged rose up and stood;

-The princes refrained talking, and laid their hand on their mouth;

-The voice of the nobles was hushed, and their tongue cleaved to the roof of their mouth.

-For when the ear heard me, then it blessed me; and when the eye saw me, it gave witness unto me:

-Because I delivered the poor that cried, the fatherless also, that had none to help him.

-The blessing of him that was ready to perish came upon me: and I caused the widow's heart to sing for joy.

-I put on righteousness, and it clothed me: my justice was as a robe and a diadem.

-I was eyes to the blind, and feet was I to the lame.

-I was a father to the needy: and the cause of him that I knew not I searched out.

-And I brake the jaws of the unrighteous, and plucked the prey out of his teeth.

-Then I said, I shall die in my nest, and I shall multiply my days as the sand:

-My root is spread out to the waters, and the dew lieth all night upon my branch:
+But where shall wisdom be found?
+And where is the place of understanding?
+13 Man knoweth not the price thereof; Neither is it found in the land of the living.
+The deep saith, It is not in me; And the sea saith, It is not with me.
+It cannot be gotten for gold, Neither shall silver be weighed for the price thereof.
+It cannot be valued with the gold of Ophir,

+With the precious onyx, or the sapphire.

+17 Gold and glass cannot equal it, Neither shall it be exchanged for jewels of fine gold.
+18 No mention shall be made of coral or of crystal:

+No mention shall be made of coral or of crystal: Yea, the price of wisdom is above rubies.

+The topaz of Ethiopia shall not equal it, Neither shall it be valued with pure gold.

+Whence then cometh wisdom?
+And where is the place of understanding?

+Seeing it is hidden from the eyes of all living, And kept close from the birds of the heavens.

+Destruction and Death say,

+We have heard a rumor thereof with our ears.

+God understandeth the way thereof,

+And he knoweth the place thereof.

+For he looketh to the ends of the earth,

+And seeth under the whole heaven;

+To make a weight for the wind:

+Yea, he meteth out the waters by measure.

+When he made a decree for the rain,

+And a way for the lightning of the thunder;

+Then did he see it, and declare it;

+He established it, yea, and searched it out.

+And unto man he said,

+Behold, the fear of the Lord, that is wisdom;

+And to depart from evil is understanding.

+And Job again took up his parable, and said, Oh that I were as in the months of old, As in the days when God watched over me;

+When his lamp shined upon my head, And by his light I walked through darkness; As I was in the ripeness of my days, When the friendship of God was upon my tent; When the Almighty was yet with me, And my children were about me; When my steps were washed with butter, And the rock poured me out streams of oil!
+When I went forth to the gate unto the city, When I prepared my seat in the street, The young men saw me and hid themselves, And the aged rose up and stood; The princes refrained from talking, And laid their hand on their mouth; The voice of the nobles was hushed, And their tongue clave to the roof of their mouth.
+For when the ear heard me, then it blessed me; And when the eye saw me, it gave witness unto me:

+Because I delivered the poor that cried, The fatherless also, that had none to help him.

+13 The blessing of him that was ready to perish came upon me;

+And I caused the widow's heart to sing for joy.

+14 I put on righteousness, and it clothed me:

+My justice was as a robe and a diadem.

+I was eyes to the blind,

+And feet was I to the lame.

+I was a father to the needy:

+And the cause of him that I knew not I searched out.

+And I brake the jaws of the unrighteous, And plucked the prey out of his teeth.

+Then I said, I shall die in my nest,

+And I shall multiply my days as the sand:

+My root is spread out to the waters,

+And the dew lieth all night upon my branch: